CFC2k22Organisation/SwachBin-Main/README.md

 ![TRL](./images/trl.jpg) <div align="right"> Image Credit: NASA </div>

 We planned our project based on these 'nine' levels wherein we have acheived all the nine levels and are ready to move ahead with full fledged product launch.
-One can see how the development shaped up by going through our project development phase by looking into ["Development Memories"](https://github.com/CFC2k22Organisation/SwachBin-Main/tree/main/Development%20Memories).
+One can see how the development shaped up by going through our project development phase by looking into ["Development Memories"](https://github.com/CFC2k22Organisation/SwachBin-Main/tree/main/Development%20Memories)

-TRL 1: Scientific research is beginning and those results are being translated into future research and development
 ## Features
 **Key Modules of swachBin:**
 1. Hardware based front end